-We use multiple methods to quickly pinpoint even the tiniest of air conditioning leaks.
+We use multiple methods to quickly pinpoint even the tiniest of air conditioning leaks quickly.

-Large leaks can sometimes be found using a straight forward pressure test but smaller likes can require a more specialist approach.
+Large leaks can sometimes be found using a straight forward pressure test but smaller leaks usually require testing with a tracer gas.

 We have multiple methods for leak testing.
 Please get in touch for some free advice on which one suits your situation.

-To find small leaks we use a special 'forming gas' that contains a small amount of very detectable hydro-carbon.
+To find small leaks we use a special 'tracer gas' that contains a small amount of very detectable hydro-carbon.
+We then use a device that can detect very small amounts of the tracer gas.
 This helps us to pin point the smallest of leaks accurately.
 Generally this is a quick is process and can be completed in under an hour but some vehicle manufacturers love to hide components, requiring some disassembly of the vehicle in question.
 Obviously this can add time to the process.